Transrapid

-The last version, the Transrapid 09, is designed for a cruising speed of 505 km/h and allows acceleration and deceleration of approximately 1 m/s2.
+The last version, the 2007-built Transrapid 09, is designed for a cruising speed of 505 km/h and allows acceleration and deceleration of approximately 1 m/s2.

 In 2002, the first commercial implementation was completed – the Shanghai Maglev Train, which connects the city of Shanghai's rapid transit network 30.5 km to Shanghai Pudong International Airport.
 The Transrapid system has not yet been deployed on a long-distance intercity line.

-The system is developed and marketed by Transrapid International, a joint venture of Siemens and ThyssenKrupp.
+The system was developed and marketed by Siemens and ThyssenKrupp, as well as other, mostly German companies.

+In 2006, a Transrapid train collided with a maintenance vehicle on the German test track, leading to 23 fatalities.

 In 2011, the Emsland test track closed down when its operating license expired.
-In early 2012, demolition and reconversion of the entire Emsland site including the factory was approved.
-In September 2017, there were plans to use the last Transrapid 09 as a conference and museum space on the grounds of Fleischwarenfabrik Kemper.
+In early 2012, demolition and reconversion of the entire Emsland site including the factory was approved, but has been delayed until late 2023 because of concepts for usage as a Hyperloop test track or a maglev track for the Chinese CRRC Maglev.

+The development of the Transrapid system in Germany has been carried forward in some form by the company Max Bögl, which has developed the Transport System Bögl for short range maglev tracks.